Fábio Assunção

-In 2011, he was nominated for the International Emmy Award for Best Actor for his role in the miniseries Dalva e Herivelto: uma Canção de Amor.
+In 2011, he was nominated for the International Emmy Award for Best Actor for his role in the miniseries Songs of Betrayal (Dalva e Herivelto: uma Canção de Amor).

 Early life

 Born in São Paulo, Brazil.
 He took piano lessons for two and a half years, after classical guitar, folk, singing and choir in his childhood.
 When he was only 15 years old, knowing how to play guitar and piano, he even started a band called Delta T, but the dream ended up lacking money and time to practice.

 Fábio started university and went to study advertising, until one day he saw an announcement of a theater course at the Fundação das Artes in São Caetano do Sul, which he decided to do.
 That was the beginning of a brilliant career.
-A week after taking his resume to Rede Globo and being chosen for a test, he was already recording Meu Bem, Meu Mal, his first soap opera.
+A week after taking his resume to TV Globo and being chosen for a test, he was already recording Meu Bem, Meu Mal, his first soap opera.
 Subsequently, several other works followed, becoming one of Gilberto Braga's favorite actors.